ricktaylor/btpu/draft-taylor-btpu.md

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

 Transfer Number:
-: The numeric identifier of the [active](#transfer-liveness) Transfer that is completing, encoded as a 32-bit unsigned integer in network byte order.
+: The numeric identifier of the [in-progress](#transfer-window) Transfer that is completing, encoded as a 24-bit unsigned integer in network byte order.

+FEC ID:
+: The FEC Instance ID, see [Forward Error Correction](#fec).

 Segment Sequence Number:
-: The sequence number of the final Segment, encoded as a 32-bit unsigned integer in network byte order.
+: The non-zero sequence number of the final Segment, encoded as a 32-bit unsigned integer in network byte order.

 Segment Data:
-: The octets of the final Segment of the Transfer, with the length calculated as the Message content length excluding the eight (8) octets of the Transfer Number and Segment Sequence Number.
+: The octets of the final Segment of the Transfer, with the length calculated as the Message content length excluding the eight (8) octets of the Transfer Number, FEC Instance, and Segment Sequence Number.

 Transfer End Messages SHOULD NOT have zero octets of Segment Data, i.e. the total length of the Message SHOULD be greater than 12 octets.
 Such Messages only add control-plane overhead and SHOULD NOT be used as an alternative form of padding.